 So recently I went to work.
-I got out my 6 quart Instant Pot because this is the perfect scenario for using it since it cuts the cook time down by over half AND there’s no need to soak the white beans beforehand.
+I got out my 6-quart Instant Pot because this is the perfect scenario for using it since it cuts the cooking time down by over half AND there’s no need to soak the white beans beforehand.
 The magic pot strikes again, people!!

 I added a smoked ham hock to the soup before pressure cooking.
-And then at the very end I added a pound and a half of chopped ham steak because my crew are meat lovers and of course it balances out the carbs.
+And then at the very end, I added a pound and a half of chopped ham steak because my crew is meat lovers, and of course, it balances out the carbs.

 I also added some kale to the soup after it pressured cooked for some extra nutrients.

 As you know by now, I love sneaking veggies into recipes like this.
-You could add spinach instead if you prefer or omit them all together if that’s not your thing.
+You could add spinach instead if you prefer or omit them altogether if that’s not your thing.

 All in all this white bean soup was a yummy homerun!!

 Here's how it all comes together…

 How can you make Instantwhite bean soup from scratch?

 Add the olive oil, onions, celery, carrots, fresh herbs, and all the spices to the Instant pot.

 Seal the pot and pressure cook for 32 minutes.
 It will take 24-25 minutes for the pot to come to pressure.
 When the pressure cook time is up allow for a 25-minute pressure release.